-This MD&A contains "forward-looking statements" which include all statements other than statements of historical fact contained in this MD&A, such as statements that relate to the Company's current expectations and views of future events.
+This MD&A contains "forward-looking statements" within the meaning of Section 27A of the U.S. Securities Act and Section 21E of the Exchange Act pursuant to the "safe harbor" provisions of the United States Private Securities Litigation Reform Act of 1995, and "forward-looking information" within the meaning of applicable Canadian securities laws, which include all statements other than statements of historical fact contained in this MD&A, such as statements that relate to the Company's current expectations and views of future events.
 Often, but not always, forward-looking statements can be identified by the use of words such as "may", "will", "expect", "anticipate", "predict", "aim", "estimate", "intend", "plan", "seek", "believe", "potential", "continue", "is/are likely to", "is/are projected to" or the negative of these terms, or other similar expressions intended to identify forward-looking statements.
 These forward-looking statements include, among other things, statements relating to:

-- our expectations regarding commercializing our approved products (particularly the TULSA-PRO[®] system following U.S. Food and Drug Administration ("FDA") clearance) and our ability to generate revenues and achieve profitability; - our expectations regarding the safety, efficacy and advantages of our products over our competitors and alternative treatment options; - our expectations regarding our products fulfilling unmet clinical needs and achieving market acceptance among patients, physicians and clinicians; - our expectations regarding reimbursement for our approved products from third-party payors; - our expectations regarding our relationships with Koninklijke Philips N.V. ("Phillips"), Siemens Healthcare GmBH ("Siemens") and GE Healthcare ("GE"), and our ability to achieve compatibility of our systems with magnetic resonance imaging ("MRI") scanners produced by other manufacturers; - our expectations regarding our ability to expand the installation of TULSA-PRO® systems in Akumin Centres outside of the State of Florida pursuant to our multi-site imaging agreement (the "Akumin Agreement") with Akumin Inc. ("Akumin"); - our ability to attract, develop and maintain relationships with other suppliers, manufacturers, distributors and strategic partners; - our expectations regarding our pipeline of product development, including expanding the clinical application of our products to cover additional indications; - our expectations regarding current and future clinical trials, including the timing and results thereof; - our expectations regarding maintenance of the current regulatory approvals we have received, including our compliance with the conditions under such approvals, and the receipt of additional regulatory approvals for our products and future product candidates; - · our mission and future growth plans; - our ability to attract and retain personnel; - our expectations regarding our competitive position for each of our products in the jurisdictions where they are approved; - our expectations regarding the impact of COVID-19 on the Corporation's business, affairs, operations, financial condition, liquidity, availability of credit and results of operations; - our ability to raise debt and equity capital to fund future product development, pursue regulatory approvals and commercialize our approved products; and - anticipated trends and challenges in our business and the markets in which we operate.
+- our expectations regarding commercializing our approved products (particularly the TULSA-PRO® system following U.S. Food and Drug Administration ("FDA") clearance) and our ability to generate revenues and achieve profitability; - our expectations regarding the safety, efficacy and advantages of our products over our competitors and alternative treatment options; - our expectations regarding our products fulfilling unmet clinical needs and achieving market acceptance among patients, physicians and clinicians; - our expectations regarding reimbursement for our approved products from third-party payors; - our expectations regarding an out-of-pocket market for the Company's products; - our expectations regarding our relationships with Koninklijke Philips N.V. ("Phillips"), Siemens Healthcare GmBH ("Siemens") and GE Healthcare ("GE"), and our ability to achieve compatibility of our systems with magnetic resonance imaging ("MRI") scanners produced by other manufacturers; - our expectations regarding our ability to expand the installation of TULSA-PRO® systems in Akumin Centres outside of the State of Florida pursuant to our multi-site imaging agreement (the "Akumin Agreement") with Akumin Inc. ("Akumin"); - our ability to attract, develop and maintain relationships with other suppliers, manufacturers, distributors and strategic partners; - our expectations regarding our pipeline of product development, including expanding the clinical application of our products to cover additional indications; - our expectations regarding current and future clinical trials, including the timing, enrollment and results thereof; - our expectations regarding maintenance of the current regulatory approvals we have received, including our compliance with the conditions under such approvals, and the receipt of additional regulatory approvals for our products and future product candidates: - · our mission and future growth plans; - our ability to attract and retain personnel; - our expectations regarding our competitive position for each of our products in the jurisdictions where they are approved; - our expectations regarding the impact of COVID-19 on the Company's business, affairs, operations, financial condition, liquidity, availability of credit and results of operations; - our ability to raise debt and equity capital to fund future product development, pursue regulatory approvals and commercialize our approved products; - our remediation plan with respect to our internal controls over financial reporting; and - anticipated trends and challenges in our business and the markets in which we operate.